FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 was in the constructor and in the draw method.

 #### **The Pattern**
-We have applied the **_Template_** pattern.
-A template lets subclasses extend only particular parts of the parent class.
+We have applied the **_Template Method_** pattern.
+A template lets subclasses extend only particular methods of the parent class.

 #### **Implementation**
-We set the common methods (the getters) as final in the parent class Template Class and we let the subclasses override the methods which diverge in each spell (the draw method)
+We set the common methods (the getters) as final in the parent class
+SpellTemplate and we let the subclasses override the methods which diverge in each spell (the draw method)

 <p align="center" justify="center">